krishnamanaiducloud/Goldilocks/FORK.md

 ## Contributing

 ### To This Fork
-For Embark-specific changes, follow the standard pull request process for this repository.
+For -specific changes, follow the standard pull request process for this repository.

 ### To Upstream
 If you've made improvements that would benefit the broader community, consider contributing them back to the [original Goldilocks project](https://github.com/FairwindsOps/goldilocks).